fabulous-dev/Fabulous/README.md

 Roadmap
 --------

-* Road-test on more apps
-  * Multi-page apps with navigation
-  * Apps using charting
-  * Apps using maps

-* Add test project
-  * Most testing so far is mostly done through the [AllControls](https://github.com/fsprojects/Elmish.XamarinForms/blob/master/Samples/AllControls/AllControls/AllControls.fs) project

-* Do these from `Xamarin.Forms.Core`:
+* Programming model: Do these from `Xamarin.Forms.Core`:
   * Menu, MenuItem
   * NavigationBar
   * RelativeLayout
   * FlexLayout
   * AbsoluteLayout

+* Programming efficiency
+  * Support F# in Xamarin Live Player
+  * Support hot-reloading of the saved model, reapplying to the same app where possible
+  * Develop a sample that includes both client and server development, like [this talk](https://skillsmatter.com/skillscasts/11308-safe-apps-with-f-web-stack)

+* Testing
+  * Better unit-testing
+  * Add an explicit unit-test project
+  * Test with Visual Studio for Mac
+  * Test with iOS
+  * Most testing so far is done through  [AllControls](https://github.com/fsprojects/Elmish.XamarinForms/blob/master/Samples/AllControls/AllControls/AllControls.fs) project

+* Real-world road-testing:
+  * Multi-page apps with navigation
+  * Apps using charting
+  * Apps using maps

+* Templates
+  * Develop a template pack

 * Work through perf questions:
   * Road test differential update